 Videos are known to have a compelling way to boost engagement, yield higher CTRs, and vCPMs.
-Due to the fact, smaller publishers are exploring video advertising with the waterfall method whereas big publishers like LittleThings have skyrocketed their ad revenue via video header bidding.
+Due to this fact, some publishers are exploring video ads with the waterfall method whereas others like LittleThings have skyrocketed their ad revenue via video header bidding.

-For the last couple of years, many top publishers have been leveraging header bidding to boost the ad revenue.
+For the last couple of years, many top publishers have been leveraging header bidding to boost ad revenue.
 But when it comes to video header bidding, the same uplift isn’t prevalent.
-Of course, header bidding is going to hold onto its share of the programmatic advertising, then why publishers are still lagging when it comes to video?
+Of course, header bidding is going to hold onto its share of the programmatic advertising, so why are publishers still lagging when it comes to video?

 We have compiled some intriguing statistics and facts that show how many publishers have implemented video header bidding and leveraging the benefits.
 Though there are a few challenges in video header bidding, benefits will bolster your confidence to get started with the technique.

 Table of Contents